joevandebilt/Legend-Of-Drongo/README.txt

 - Fixed issue with command 'talk' causing crash
 - Improved world.

+v2.3.4
+- Added criteria if questions asked to an enemy

 Please report any bugs to joevandebilt@live.co.uk with a screenshot of what you can see and if possible which command you ran.
 Or use GitHub